FriedmanJonathan/whisky_recommender/README.md

 The whisky_recommender_model.py script generates recommendations based on user-selected whiskies.
 It uses cosine similarity to compare user-selected whisky profiles with other whiskies in the dataset.

-Running Tests

-To run tests, use the following command:

-make test

-Linting and Formatting

-To lint the code using pylint and format it using black, run:

-make lint
-make format

 ## Next steps: Deploying to Production